danjelito/wse-coco-class-session/README.md

 2. Copy all attendance files into directory data/{month}/raw.
 3. Complete the coco trainer data for that month.
 4. Set the configuration on config.py.
+5. IMPORTANT: Create a .env file specifying the absolute path to path_trainer_data file on your local computer.
-5. Run main.ipynb.
+6. Run main.ipynb.
 This will output two files: raw data per attendance and raw data per session.

 ## Usage: